 In 2015, Google stated that their HTTPS ranking boost may serve as a tie breaker if the quality signals for two different search results are equal in everything else.
 Meaning, if your website is equal to your competitor’s website in terms of speed, title tags, content freshness, etc. but your competitor’s website is HTTPS and yours isn’t, Google will most likely rank theirs ahead of yours.

 What does it look like today?
-Although only less than 1% of all websites are secure (talk about getting ahead of the competition!), 40% of Google’s page one organic search results feature an HTTPS site.
+About 55% of all websites are secure, and 40% of Google’s page one organic search results feature an HTTPS site.
 Google has encouraged webmasters to make the migration to a secure site for a while now and has been giving an increasing amount of weight in ranking boosts to websites that are HTTPS.
-Keep in mind, those sites ranking on page one of Google are also likely following many other best practices in order to gain and retain their valued page one real estate, so it’s not a surprise that of those ranking on page one, more are following Google’s heavy suggestion toward having a secure site!
+(Keep in mind, those sites ranking on page one of Google are also likely following many other best practices in order to get on page one real estate!)

 Better rankings can lead to more traffic (the more people see your site, the more visitors you’ll get).
 Also, when users are looking at the search results, they may see a secure site as a signal of trust and authority and click that website over another, non-secure site, thus improving your site’s click-through-rate.

-Chrome Labels Sites As Secure (Updated October 2017)
+Chrome Now Labels Non-HTTPS Sites As Not Secure

-Previously, the URL bars of HTTP sites look like this:
+Right now, the URL bars of HTTP sites look like either this: